 Graduate of a four (4) year land surveying curriculum or a board approved equivalent.
 Please email email@example.com for questions related to equivalent education.

-Passed the Fundamentals of Surveying (FE) exam unless this requirement is waived by the board.
+Passed the Fundamentals of Surveying (FS) exam unless this requirement is waived by the board.

 Passed the Principals and Practice of Surveying (PS) exam.

 Passed the exam on surveying Principals and Practices specific to Nevada.